All posts by weblio PH

 PART H_1

 Now, let’s review today’s lesson.
-I will give you my score for each criterion and my overall feedback.
+I will give you scores for each criterion and overall feedback, both verbally and through the chatbox.

-(Student will take a note of your feedback on his/her textbook.
-If you don’t have enough time, please send only the scores through the chatbox.)
+(The student will take note of your feedback in his/her textbook.
+Score each criterion and provide feedback both verbally and through the chatbox.
+Use the criteria listed in Part H_2.
+If you don’t have enough time, send the scores and feedback to the student through the chatbox.)

 PART H_2